Voice over and social media: where, why, how?

 social networksFirst of all, why do you want to be visible on social media?
 Isn't that just narcissism?
 Answer: Yes.
 Or no. It all depends on how you use them.
 You can, of course, claim to be a self-proclaimed guru, the best in the universe, the icing on the cake, whatever.
 Or post videos of kittens.
 Or both.

-But you can also use them in a less egotistical (and less cute, kittens being really cute anyway) way; they're free media (well, paid for with our data, but that's another subject) that allow us not only to show our work to potential clients and share information with our colleagues, but also to exchange with professionals in the field to expand our network, broaden our perspective and develop our skills.
+But as a French voice actor(or any nationality, really), you can also use them in a less egotistical (and less cute, kittens being really cute anyway) way; they're free media (well, paid for with our data, but that's another subject) that allow us not only to show our work to potential clients and share information with our colleagues, but also to exchange with professionals in the field to expand our network, broaden our perspective and develop our skills.
 These are the phpBBs of today - if you don't have the reference, I'm jealous of your youth!

 But what else?